-Option Description external NFS server If the NFS server is external to the XC system, then look in $/etc/exports$ on the external NFS server. internal NFS server If he NFS server is internal to the XC system, then look for the NFS section of the cray_simple_shares service in the CLE config set, and check the guidance text for the displayed settings. smw# cfgset search -l advanced -s cray_simple_shares p0 grep NFS
+Option Description external NFS server If the NFS server is external to the XC system, then look in $/{\tt etc/exports}$ on the external NFS server. internal NFS server If he NFS server is internal to the XC system, then look for the NFS section of the cray_simple_shares service in the CLE config set, and check the guidance text for the displayed settings.

+smw# cfgset search -1 advanced -s cray_simple_shares p0 | grep NFS

 This node might be DVS-projecting the NFS file system to other nodes.
-If so, those other nodes will fail to DVS-mount this file system.
+If so, those other nodes will fail to DVSmount this file system.

-10.17 Node Fails to Mount Direct-attached Lustre (DAL)
+Node Fails to Mount Direct-attached Lustre (DAL)